top of page

 Mindfulness helps amplify your brain’s responsiveness to smell training.

-• Take 5-10 minutes afterward to engage in mindful breathing, enhancing your body's sensory awareness.
+• Take 5-10 minutes afterwards to engage in mindful breathing, enhancing your body's sensory awareness.

 • Notice any subtle sensations or emotions that arise as you smell each scent.